January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Timeline change: “I can help, but I won’t be able to get to it until next week.
 Does that work?”

-Knowing life cycles can help you reframe difficult years as part of a larger pattern—allowing you to rest when needed and act when the time is right.
-For more on finding work and activities that energize you, see this guide on finding your callinghttps://lifepurposeapp.com/blog/how-to-find-your-calling-in-life.
+Recognizing life cycles helps you reframe difficult periods as part of a larger pattern, letting you rest when needed and act when the time is right.
+For ideas on finding work and activities that energize you, see How to Find Your Calling in Life.

 Common questions about healing from burnout